rfcho322/fem-snap-landing-page/README.md

-# Frontend Mentor - Intro section with dropdown navigation solution
+# Frontend Mentor - SNAP landing page with intro section dropdown navigation solution

 This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).